andrewcbuensalida/django-python-pyshop-mosh/readme.md

-ec2 wasnt letting me git pull because no user.name and user.email was set, so git config --global user.name "andrewcbuensalida" git config --global user.email "andrewcbuensalida@gmail.com"
+ec2 wasnt letting me git pull because no user.name and user.email was set, so git config --global user.name "andrewcbuensalida" git config --global user.email "andrewcbuensalida@gmail.com" if you cant see a remote branch, git remote update